 However, the cap rate measurement method is not extremely precise, and it should never be used as the sole indicator of the strength of an investment.
 There are plenty of weaknesses to cap rates in real estate.
 For instance, the cap rate doesn’t take into account leverage, and it also doesn’t account for how much money and future cash flow might appear because of different property improvements or other investments.

 You can calculate the cap rate for a given piece of property by looking at the net income of the property should generate over a single calendar year.
 You find that net income by dividing the net operating income at the supposed time of purchase by the property’s total asset value, or current market value.
-Put another way, the main cap rate formula is:
+The formula to calculate cap rate is Cap Rate = Net Operating Income / Current Market Value.

 Note that the above formula doesn’t include the mortgage expenses that might be included within an investment property.